-Three key factorsThe report authors broke down the price of battery packs into over 40 underlying drivers and costs.
-Three key factors emerged that are driving down the costs of lithium-ion batteries:
+Three factors reducing battery pricesThe Mckinsey report breaks down the price of battery packs into over 40 underlying drivers and costs.
+Three key factors are driving down costs.

 1) Lower component prices enabled by suppliers increasing productivity and moving to cheaper locations

 2) Larger-scale manufacturing of higher volumes using standardized equipment and processes

-None of this is absolutely guaranteed, McKinsey cautions, and a lot will depend on auto manufacturers’ strategies when selecting a portfolio of electric, internal combustion, and other ‘powertrains’ for the future.
+None of this is guaranteed, McKinsey cautions, and a lot will depend on auto manufacturers’ strategies when selecting a portfolio of electric, internal combustion, and other ‘powertrains’ for the future.

-Envia Systems, a U.S.-based start-up, has built prototype lithium-ion battery cells that store about twice the energy of the best conventional lithium-ion batteries and can be recharged hundreds of times.
+Envia Systems, a US-based start-up, has built prototype lithium-ion battery cells that store about twice the energy of the best conventional lithium-ion batteries and can be recharged hundreds of times.
 Korean battery maker LG Chem is using elements of the technology in the Chevrolet Volt electric car.